 The primary driver of investment in renewable energy projects in New Zealand remains the NZ ETS.
-The NZ ETS incentivises investment in renewable energy ahead of fossil fuels by requiring thermal generators to purchase and surrender emissions units to match their plants' emissions.
-In April 2020, units on the NZ ETS have traded at around NZ$2431 per tonne of carbon emitted, compared to approximately NZ$2.50 in January 2013,32 and this increased cost has been driving the thermal generators to consider moving away from thermal generation.
+The NZ ETS incentivises investment in renewable energy ahead of fossil fuels by requiring carbon emitters to obtain and surrender emissions units to match the emissions from their operating activities.
+Emitters can obtain units through the government's industrial allocation, sequestration, purchasing units through the government's quarterly auctions, on the secondary market or from the government at a fixed price.41

 The renewable energy sector in New Zealand is not otherwise subject to any sector-specific support or fiscal mechanisms (including feed-in tariffs or renewable portfolio standards).
 While the government continues to champion the NZ ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government has recognised that it cannot be the only driver.

-New Zealand's Commerce Commission promotes competition in New Zealand markets and is responsible for the economic regulation of natural monopolies, including Transpower and other electricity lines services under the Commerce Act 1986 (the Commerce Act).
+New Zealand's Commerce Commission promotes competition in New Zealand markets and is responsible for the economic regulation of natural monopolies, including Transpower and other electricity lines services under the Commerce Act 1986.

 New Zealand's renewable energy environment is governed by a series of regulations designed to ensure security of supply, encourage renewable generation and keep renewable energy assets safe.
 The central regulatory tools governing the operation of New Zealand's renewable energy system are the Code, the RMA and the NZ ETS.

 The Code governs the operations of electricity market participants.
 Each person who buys or sells electricity on the wholesale spot market, or who sells electricity to end users in the retail market, must register with the EA as a market participant and comply with the Code.